realdustsans/ABOUTME/README.md

 i follow people i think are cooolll.... also shoutout to my awesome friends

-hint hint if you're someone i barely know i barely talk hint hint if you're someone im comfortable with i talk a lot hint hint i dont like talking in general tho hint hint i cant start convos first
+i am very shy around new people or people i dont know so i dont rlly talk a lot ! when im comfortable enough i start talking a bunch more ^_^

+lowk looking for friends hi... u can ask for my socials if u wanna chat more

 any flirting i do is strictly platonic as i am already taken. i am poly but i am currently NOT seeking for a relationship.